teemtee/docs/blog/web/blog.md

 future we consider creating an internal instance in order to be able to access internal repositories as well.

-We are looking for an early feedback.
+We are looking for early feedback.
 If you run into any problems or any missing features, please let us know by filing a new [issue][issue].
 Thanks!